idebtor/JoyAI/01GettingStarted.md

       ```

 #### Need more installation?
-Use the following command if you need more installation of packages:
+Use the following command if you need more installation of packages (-U for upgrade only):
   ```
   $ pip install a_package_name
+  $ pip install -U a_package_name
   ```

 ## Install GitHub Desktop